 45-Hour Driving Log Requirement

 To obtain a driver's license in Virginia, teens under age 18 must complete 45 hours of guided practice, at least 15 of which were after sunset.
-Since students are graded on their driving skills, a teen will not be eligible for this course or a driver's license without a completed 45-hour driving log.
+Since students are graded on their driving skills, a teen WILL NOT be eligible for this course or a driver's license without at least 30 hours of guided practice completed.

-Parent or Guardian will be required to sign the teen's 180-day temporary driver's license stating that the teen completed the requirement of 45 hours of driving prior to enrolling in the Teen Behind-the-Wheel Course.
+Parent or Guardian will be required to sign the teen's 180-day temporary driver's license stating that the teen completed the requirement of 45 hours of driving before the issuance of the driver's license.
 Falsifying information to obtain a driver's license is illegal.
 Anyone who certifies to a false statement may be prosecuted.
 DMV will not issue, for a period of one year, a driver's license when a person has made a willful material false statement on any application for a driver's license.

 The 180-Day Temporary Driver's License

 The course completion certificate (Virginia Driver Training Certificate) that the student receives after passing the road skills test is a valid 180-day temporary driver's license when accompanied by a valid Virginia learner's permit.
 A permit must have possessed the learner's permit for at least 9 months and be at least 16 years and 3 months old to use the 180-day temporary driver's license.